pyrustic/jesth/README.md

 - **list_type**: the Python type in which a Jesth List should be converted into.
 Defaults to Python list type.

 - **XXX_types**: this represents a group of parameters.
 Here, XXX is a placeholder for a Jesth data type.
 Valid types are: dict, list, bin, bool, complex, date, datetime, float, integer, raw, string, text, time.
 Examples: dict_types, float_types, and time_types.
 Use this parameter to set a list of Python types that may be encoded in the Jesth type (the same used as prefix).
-Example: dict_types defaults to [OrderedDict, dict], i.e., while encoding some Python data, an OrderedDict instance or a regular dict instance will be encoded as a Jesth dict.
+Example: dict_types defaults to [dict, OrderedDict], i.e., while encoding some Python data, an OrderedDict instance or a regular dict instance will be encoded as a Jesth dict.

 - **XXX_encoder**: this represents a group of parameters.
 Here, XXX is a placeholder for one of: bin, bool, complex, date, datetime, float, integer, null, raw, string, text, time, fallback.
 Use these parameters to set a callable to encode Python values into Jesth values.
 Example: float_encoder = decimal.Decimal